rmorabia/radhika.dev/src/posts/top-down-learning.md

 ...

 This is a higher-level thinking post I scribbled on a train.
-It's supposed to complement the [How I Learn](https://radhika.dev/how-i-learn/) post, which focuses mostly on the high-level practical learning.